medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 Note that because CHT Core is listening on port 443 already, we'll have cAdvisor listen on port 8443.

-By reading this guide you should not only be able to set up cAdvisor, but be familure with extending CHT Watchdog to support any other vital metrics.
+By reading this guide you should not only be able to set up cAdvisor, but also be familiar with extending CHT Watchdog to support any other vital metrics.

 ### Steps to new integrations